mrmcshane/k8s-training/07-rbac/README.md

 ## RBAC Overview

-Go into a little detail how RBAC is condigured with a couple of diagrams.
+Go into a little detail how RBAC is configured with a couple of diagrams.